-Cyclist Dies After Crash, Heart Attack In Grueling Paris-Roubaix Race
+Cyclist Dies After Crash, Cardiac Arrest In Grueling Paris-Roubaix Race

 Belgian cyclist Michael Goolaerts has died after crashing during Sunday's Paris-Roubaix race, a notoriously difficult contest that's nicknamed "The Hell of the North."
-Goolaerts, 23, died of a cardiac arrest, his team said.
+Goolaerts, 23, died of cardiac arrest, his team said.

 Goolaerts was about 93 miles from the finish in the one-day, 257-km (160-mile) race when he crashed into an embankment on a sharp right-hand turn.
 Video replays showed that he seemed to be the only cyclist in his group who crashed.
 Medical personnel attended to Goolaerts, and he was taken by helicopter to a hospital in Lille.